 Also known as a PSU, the power supply of your gaming PC is truly one of the parts that are kind of forgotten about and not much attention goes to it.
 This is a big mistake because, without a compatible PSU, your components won’t be able to operate at their full capacity.
 This is why I have chosen gaming PCs with fully compatible power supplies that can provide just the right amount of power to provide you with a flawless gaming experience.

 This has no impact on how well a gaming PC is performing.
-Besides visual appeal, there is very little point in the design, however, lots of people want a good looking gaming PC so we tried to include products that look the part.
+Besides visual appeal, there is very little point in the design, however, lots of people want a good looking gaming computer so we tried to include products that look the part.

 RGB-enabled PCs (that light up in different colors) typically look much more modern, cool, and expensive than a PC that is plain, but we’ve included a range of RGB-enabled and non-RGB PCs in this guide – and RGB lights can be turned off if they’re not your thing.

 A gaming computer from this list is for someone who is looking to get into PC gaming with a reliable machine without spending thousands of dollars on a high-end build.

 The large majority of the builds we have presented you with don’t need to be in their final form.
 If you decide to take your gaming PC to a new level in the future, you can make upgrades in all of the areas like RAM, GPU, CPU, and Motherboard to create a more powerful system that can run games at higher quality settings, in more frames per second.

 Having researched and tested all of the builds on this list thoroughly, we can confirm that all of the parts that they are individually made out of are fully compatible with each other.